5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 # Lenovo ThinkPad T530 Hackintosh OpenCore (DSTD-less)

+## Description

-This Repo contains an EFI Folder with configs for running macOS Catalina and Big Sur with either a patched DSDT or DSDT-less on a Lenovo T530 Laptop using OpenCore (currently version 0.6.5)
+This Repo contains an EFI Folder with configs for running macOS Catalina and Big Sur with either a patched DSDT or DSDT-less on a Lenovo T530 Laptop using OpenCore (currently version 0.6.5).

 The EFI Folder contains 2 config files: